FabianHabersack/nativism_dict/README.md

 and

-- Habersack, FJ, and Werner, A (2022).
-How non-radical right parties strategically use nativist language: Evidence from an automated content analysis of Austrian, German, and Swiss election manifestos, _Party Politics_.  <br />
+- Habersack, FJ, and Werner, A (2023).
+How non-radical right parties strategically use nativist language: Evidence from an automated content analysis of Austrian, German, and Swiss election manifestos, _Party Politics_, 29(5), 865-877.  <br />
   DOI: [10.1177/13540688221103930](https://doi.org/10.1177/13540688221103930). [&#8594; BibTeX](cite/HabersackWerner2022.bib)

 Cheers!